lukemartinlogan/pmemcpy/readme.md

 * CapnProto can only serialize primitive types (char, int, float, double) and C-style arrays of these types.
 Slightly more work would have to be done in order to incorporate STL or custom structured types.

 ### Serializer Types
-Different serialization methods can be used to store the data in PMEM:
+Different serialization methods can be used to serialize the data in PMEM:

 ```C
 SerializerType::CAPNPROTO